grs-se/art-portfolio-cms--nuxt3-client/README.md

 https://grs-art-portfolio-cms.netlify.app/

-## Summary
+## Project Summary

-This project is still in development and is not ready for production use.
+An artist's portfolio and content management system with intention to develop with the additional functionality of becoming an artist's personal educational resource book and review platform - for mentors and fellow artist's to provide feedback.

-Source code for my custom REST API server for this project can be found at: https://github.com/grs-se/art-portfolio-cms--api-server
+A 'Universal' rendered application built with Vue.js(3), Nuxt(3), Pinia.
+Source code for the accompaying backend project - a custom REST API server - can be found at: https://github.com/grs-se/art-portfolio-cms--api-server

-An artist's portfolio, content management system, and educational workbook built with Vue.js 3 and Nuxt 3.
+Please note: this project is still in development, contains faults and unfinished implementation, and is not ready for production use.

 ### Project Screenshots